totaloncue/guides/aws/ec2/ubuntu-20-arm-app-server.md

-# Fresh Setup of Ubuntu 20 ARM-64 Server
+# Fresh Setup of Ubuntu 20 ARM-64 App Server

 ## Basic Setup for All Machines